DataDog/integrations-core/snmp_juniper/README.md

 ### Service Checks

-Snmp juniper does not include any service checks.
+Snmp Juniper does not include any service checks.

 ### Events

-Snmp juniper does not include any events.
+Snmp Juniper does not include any events.

 ## Further Reading